Here at Black & Abroad, we work to ensure that our mission concedes simple brand recognition.

 At a restaurant in Paris, I had a conversation with some South African natives about the United States political climate.
 It was interesting to hear an international perspective on what is happening in the US.
 I look forward to the opportunity to have similar conversations and offer my unique perspective as a Black American.
 Since my time in Greece, I’ve made an effort to become a global citizen, making sure I’m aware of issues that affect the millions of people that aren’t living on American soil.

 Have you ever been subjected to certain stereotypes while traveling?

-The Venetian Hotel and Casino in Macau ID’d the black people at the claiming it was for security reasons.
+The Venetian Hotel and Casino in Macau ID’d the black people at the door claiming it was for "security reasons."
 We left and went to another casino.

 In Greece, I was greeted with a “what’s up my nigga” by a group of teens at a basketball court.
 I didn't take offense to it, because I’m aware of how America packages the black image for consumption.
 I simply told them not to call me that and after a few hours of basketball and talking, about the differences in our cultures, I believe that I broke down some stereotypes.